funvill/funvill.github.io/_posts/2017-04-26-earthquake_kits_for_vancouver.md

 author: funvill
 ---

 I live in [Vancouver, BC](https://en.wikipedia.org/wiki/Vancouver), a city near the edge of two of these [tectonic plates](https://en.wikipedia.org/wiki/Plate_tectonics): the massive North American plate, and the smaller Juan de Fuca plate.
-There is a pretty good chance that me and my loved ones are going to live though a large earthquake in my lifetime while living in Vancouver.
-A active list of [Earthquakes that have happened in the last 30 days in BC](http://www.earthquakescanada.nrcan.gc.ca/index-en.php?CHIS_SZ=bcwa).
+There is a good chance that me, and my loved ones are going to live though a large earthquake in my lifetime.

 > Research shows that there is a 1 in 4 chance that we will have another major earthquake within the next 50 years.
 [Source](http://vancouver.ca/home-property-development/earthquake-facts.aspx)
+A active list of [Earthquakes that have happened in the last 30 days in BC](http://www.earthquakescanada.nrcan.gc.ca/index-en.php?CHIS_SZ=bcwa).

 This lead me to build my own earthquake kits.
 I found that most of the items need in my spare parts bins from previous projects.
 Other items I purchased from China as I was in no hurry to get these done.
 I tried to optimize for space and weight.